 Conclusion

-When the WHO announced the goal of global eradication of malaria in 2007, many diverse opinions for and against it was expressed.
-There is consensus that eradication is a long term goal and requires thoughtful considerations of all risks, benefits and challenges [24].
+When the WHO announced the goal of global eradication of malaria in 2007, many diverse opinions for and against it were expressed.
+There is now consensus that eradication is a long term goal and requires thoughtful considerations of all risks, benefits and challenges [24].
 Some of the challenges such the search for an efficacious vaccine has been yet to be overcome while the challenge of drug resistance is recurrent.
 It is critical that we build on the lessons from the past to shape the way we move forward.
 If the combined efforts and resources of all stakeholders (Governments, Non-governmental organizations, International organizations, funders academia and researchers) are maintained, then there is the hope of overcoming these challenges and the aim of malaria eradication can be achieved.

 References